Kathy Castor: Biden presidency (2021–2025)

-In June 2021 of the 117th Congress, Castor joined 267 of her colleagues in voting to repeal the Authorization for Use of Military Force (AUMF) Against Iraq Resolution of 2002.
-She said, "By repealing the 2002 AUMF, Congress will take a step towards reclaiming its proper constitutional authority over the use of military force.
-Today’s vote is a first step in ensuring that the AUMF will not be used by any president to justify new and unrelated offensive military actions.
-By finally repealing this two-decade old AUMF, this legislative body can once more execute its solemn constitutional responsibility, focus on supporting our service men and women and end the blank check for war."
+In 2021, after President Trump left office, Castor joined 267 members of the House in voting to repeal the Authorization for Use of Military Force Against Iraq Resolution of 2002.
+She argued the repeal would restore Congress's constitutional authority over the use of military force and prevent future presidents from using the authorization to justify unrelated military actions.
+Castor stated that repealing the resolution would allow Congress to "once more execute its solemn constitutional responsibility" and "end the blank check for war."